abhishekmardiya/next16-commerce/STEPS.md

 - Hero.tsx is async, but doesn't depend on dynamic APIs.
 In this dynamic route, its slow.
 In a static, would be fast.
 Marked hybrid, also notice mark on FeaturedCategories, FeaturedProducts, not depending on dynamic APIs either.
 - Now, everything here that's marked as hybrid can be cached.
 It's async and fetching something, but it does not depend on request time information like cookies, so we can share it across multiple users.
 Notice how right now its loading on every request.
 - Enable cacheComponents.
 This will opt all our async calls into dynamic, and also give us errors whenever an async call does not have a suspense boundary above it, and allow us to use the new 'use cache' directive to mark components, functions, or pages as cachable.
 - Try "use cache" Home page, see the error.
-Dynamic components imported here, luckily I already did a decent refactor of this page.
+Dynamic components imported here.
 - Add "use cache" to the Hero to cache this.
 Now it's non longer running on the server.
 Add cacheTag for fine grained revalidation with revalidateTag.
 Showcase cacheLife.
 Mark it as "cached".
 We can remove this suspense boundary and skeleton.
-Worry less about millions of skeletons.
 See it's no longer loading.
 - (One cache key linked to components, no hassle revalidating many different pages).
 - We are no longer bound to page level static/dynamic rendering.
 - And every cached segment will included in the statically generated shell from Partial Prerendering, cached on the CDN.
 PPR goes down as far as the cache goes, until it meets a dynamic API, like the WelcomeBanner or the PersonalizedSection.
 Our Hero can be included in the static shell.